Support UTeach Columbus

 How you can help

 Two federal grants worth a combined $2.6 million helped to get the UTeach Columbus program up and running.
 However, additional support is needed to sustain the program now that the grant funding has ended.
 You can help by giving to the UTeach Columbus endowment or by giving to support student scholarships, tuition rebates for recruitment classes, internships, or other program needs.
 With current budget projections, CSU needs an endowment of $4,750,000 in order to sustain the UTeach Columbus program.
-If you are interested in offering your support for this program, please contact our development officers:
+If you are interested in offering your support for this program, please contact our development officer:

 Development Director, College of Letters and Sciences